Blake-C/wp-foundation-six/README.md

 docker rm $(docker ps -a -q)
 ```

 The default URL for this project will be served under `0.0.0.0:8080`, to access phpmyadmin go to `0.0.0.0:8000`.
-I have included one service that will allow you to run all the commandline tools needed to start up the project.
-After running `docker ps -a`, you'll see a service with the image name digitalblake/general-cli.
-Take the ID for this container and run the following command:
+I have included one service/container that will allow you to run all the commandline tools needed to start up the project.
+After running `docker ps -a`, you'll see a service with the image named digitalblake/general-cli.
+Take the ID for this service/container and run the following command:

 ```sh
 docker exec -it put_the_id_here zsh
 ```

-This will enter this service using ZSH and will give you access to vim, git, Composer, NPM, Bower, WP-CLI, Yarn, and Gulp.
+This will take you into the service/container using ZSH and will give you access to vim, git, Composer, NPM, Bower, WP-CLI, Yarn, and Gulp.
 This way you don't have to install these CLI tools on your host machine.
+WARNING: You will be running under root when in this container, never use `rm -rf` and be mindful of what you are doing.

 ## Useful Docker Tips